chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 4. Drag your chosen widgets from to the shortcodes sidebar.
 Save.
 5. Go the shortcode any widget settings.
 Click on one of the create page links to help you setup the shortcode.
 6. OR go to an existing page and enter a shortcode:

  [do_widget widgetname]   eg: [do_widget calendar]
- [do_widget "widget name"].   eg: [do_widget "tag cloud"] [do_widget_area]  (will use the  "widgets in shortcodes" widget area / sidebar [do_widget_area sidebarname]  for another sidebar or widget area - eg: to maximise likelihood of getting your theme's widget css to apply.
-Beware of white text on white background issues (TwentyFourteen theme  is a good example of this.)
+ [do_widget "widget name"].   eg: [do_widget "tag cloud"] [do_widget id=widgetid]

+ [do_widget_area]  (will use the  "widgets in shortcodes" widget area / sidebar [do_widget_area sidebarname]  for another sidebar or widget area - eg: to maximise likelihood of getting your theme's widget css to apply.
- [do_widget id=widgetid] in a page or post

 7. If the plugin cannot work out what you want and you are logged in as an administrator, it will show a debug prompt to you, the logged in admin only.
 Click on the link 'Try debug'.
 It will produce a bunch of info.
 Look for the id of your widget in the shortcodes sidebar (you may have to scroll through a lot of debug info).
-Try wusing the widget id.
+Try using the widget id.
 Sometimes the widget name that wordpress calls it internally is not the same as what you see on the screen and you will need the 'debug' to find the id.

+**[do_widget ...]
+Parameters:**

+*  *nameofwidget* or name="*nameofwidget*"  This is NOT the title of the widget.
+THis is the name that you see in the widgets menu page even when unassigned to a sidebar.
+For existing users , you can also use just the name of the widget without name=.
+It must bethe first parameter then.
+*  id=*wordpress assigned id of widget*
+*  title=false to hide the widgets title OR to override your themes first sidebar html settings for widget titles, use title=*htmltag* where *htmltag* is one of h1,h2,h3,h4,h5,header,strong,em.
+If not entered plugin will use the same title html that your themes first sidebar uses - yes even if you change themes, it will switch to the new themes html.
+*  wrap=*htmltag* where *htmltag* is one of div,p,main,aside,section.
+This will override your themes first sidebar html settings for widget wrapping html.
+*  widget_classes=none  This will remove the class "widget" from the wrapping html and the class "widget_title" from the title html.
+This may be enough to remove any unwanted css styling from your theme.
+*  class=*yourclassname*  By default the plugin will add a class of amr-widget tto the wrapping html.
+You can use this to add any special css.
+Add css either by editing your themes stylesheet if it is a custom theme, or using something like the wordpress custom css plugin.
+*  sidebar="*sidebarname*"  will default to widgets_for_shortcode sidebar.
+Only use if you want to re-use a widget already beingused in another sidebar.
+THis is theme dependent and WILL break if you change themes.

+**[do_widget_area ...]
+Parameters:**

+*  widget_area=*yourwidgetarea*  defaults to 'widgets_for_shortcodes' if nothing entered
+*  widget_area_class=none    /* option to remove theme styling by removing the widget_area class from the sidebar html */
+*  widget_classes=none     /* option to remove the widget class from the widget wrappinghtml
+*  class=*yourclassname*   default is amr_widget_area'

-See the settings page for more examples.
+See the settings page for links to help your create the shortcodes in a page.

 To 'remove debug mode'
-remove ?do_widget_debug=1 from the url you are looking at (only debugs if you are logged in and an administrator)
+remove ?do_widget_debug=1 from the url you are looking at (NOTE it only debugs if you are logged in and an administrator, so this is really NOT a problem.)

 The plugin has been tested with most standard widgets (rss feeds, tag cloud, pages, meta, search, and of course my own plugins widgets - upcoming events list, calendar and user lists.